Oxford & Wycliffe Hall

 Oxford is a vibrant and stunning city, with a total population of 150,000, including over 30,000 students.
 There is a wealth of cultural, recreational, and sports facilities within a busy and cosmopolitan atmosphere.

 Although Oxford is a bustling city, it is an architectural delight, placed in the heart of the Oxfordshire countryside and surrounded by ancient meadowland.
 Oxford boasts beautiful waterways, the oldest botanic garden in the country, the University Parks, Port Meadow, and innumerable college gardens and quads, so that you are never far from tranquillity and escape.

 Oxford has an enduring history of Christian witness, and the Christian faith continues to thrive here.
 From John Wesley to C.S.
 Lewis, many influential Christians have walked these cobblestoned paths.
 There are flourishing churches of different sizes, liturgies, and traditions that are passionate about making the good news of Jesus known.

 The University of Oxford is the oldest university in the English-speaking world, founded near the turn of the twelfth century.
 Today, the university consists of 38 independent colleges and 6 permanent private halls.
 The collegiate system is at the heart of the university’s success.

 Wycliffe Hall is a Permanent Private Hall of the University of Oxford.
-The Permanent Private Halls can retain their Christian character.
-Wycliffe Hall has a unique calling to be advocates of the historic Christian faith and to equip the Christian leaders of the future.
-Wycliffe Hall, which is collaborating with ELO, has a track record of doing so with other organizations.
+It has a unique calling to be advocates of the historic Christian faith and to equip the Christian leaders of the future.
+Wycliffe Hall, which collaborates with ELO, has a track record of doing so with many other organizations.
 For example, Wycliffe Hall has a long-standing partnership with the US Council for Christian Colleges & Universities (CCCU) bringing North American students to engage in study at Oxford.

 The ELI is very strategically situated at Oxford.
 This is the only place in the world where we can combine the credibility of one of the world’s top education institutions and teach from a Christian worldview perspective.
 You can’t do this at Harvard, Columbia, or McGill.
 Why?